-The first firm identified was created in 1979, but the number of spin-offs only started to prestigious research universities are also located.
-In fact, 52% of the spin-offs are located in municipalities belonging to the districts of Lisbon (the capital, with 30%) and Porto (the second city, with 22%) followed at a certain distance by the districts of Coimbra, Braga and Aveiro
+The first firm identified was created in 1979, but the number of spin-offs only started to increase in the 1990s, effectively taking off in the 2000s (54.13% were created after 2000) (Figure 1).
+These firms tend to be formed in the main metropolitan areas where the most prestigious research universities are also located.
+In fact, 52% of the spin-offs are located in municipalities belonging to the districts of Lisbon (the capital, with 30%) and Porto (the second city, with 22%) followed at a certain distance by the districts of Coimbra, Braga and Aveiro (Figure 2).